josdejong/mathjs/index.md

 <h1 id="an-extensive-math-library-for-javascript-and-nodejs">An extensive math library for JavaScript and Node.js <a href="#an-extensive-math-library-for-javascript-and-nodejs" title="Permalink">#</a></h1>

 Math.js is an extensive math library for JavaScript and Node.js.
-It features a flexible expression parser and offers an integrated solution to work with numbers, big numbers, complex numbers, units, and matrices.
+It features a flexible expression parser with support for symbolic computation, comes with a large set of built-in functions and constants, and offers an integrated solution to work with different data types like numbers, big numbers, complex numbers, fractions, units, and matrices.
 Powerful and easy to use.

 <h1 id="features">Features <a href="#features" title="Permalink">#</a></h1>

-- Supports numbers, big numbers, fractions, complex numbers, units, strings, arrays, and matrices.
+- Supports numbers, big numbers, complex numbers, fractions, units, strings, arrays, and matrices.
 - Is compatible with JavaScript's built-in Math library.
 - Contains a flexible expression parser.
-- Supports chained operations.
+- Does symbolic computation.
 - Comes with a large set of built-in functions and constants.
 - Has no dependencies.
 Runs on any JavaScript engine.
+- Can be used as a command line application as well.
 - Is easily extensible.
 - Open source.